geekinsanemx/wakeonlan-for-any-device/README.md

 - **Wake-on-LAN Listener**: Listens for WoL magic packets on UDP port 9.
 - **Power Button Simulation**: Simulates pressing the power button of an external device using a transistor.
 - **Device State Detection**: Checks if the external device is already ON and ignores WoL requests if the device is powered.
-- **Wi-Fi Connection Verification**: Checks the Wi-Fi connection every 10 seconds and reconnects if necessary.
+- **Wi-Fi Connection Verification**: Checks the Wi-Fi connection periodically (configurable) and reconnects if necessary.
+- **Static IP Configuration**: Supports static IP configuration for the Pico W (optional, falls back to DHCP if not configured).
+- **Reboot on Wi-Fi Failure**: Automatically reboots the Pico W after a configurable number of failed Wi-Fi connection attempts.
 - **Status LEDs**:
   - **Red LED**: Blinks twice if Wi-Fi connection validation fails.
   - **Green LED**: Turns on when the power button is pressed.